BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Backfilling**

+There’s an idea associated with Jerry Seinfeld that it is very motivating to keep track of your progress on something.
+Hey, according to the story at any rate, writes new comedy material every day and when he is fulfilled his session he puts a red cross on his calendar.
+He finds that the desire to keep a continuous run of red crosses makes him very keen to carry on in the habit.
+And the more red crosses he has the more he wants to avoid breaking the run.

+This certainly is a very strong motivator.
+It’s used in lots of contexts.
+I think the most impressive one is in the language app Duolingo.
+Not only do you keep track of how continuous your progress has been, you also have a cartoon owl who pops up to comment on how well or badly you are doing.

+The downside to it is that when you do break a run, you’re now motivated to give up all together.
+That’s what I found any rate.
+To overcome this, I allow myself to go back and fill in gaps.
+The deal with myself is if I committed to something I will get it done.
+But I won’t necessarily commit to doing it every day.
+In fact, I’m working to this system right now.
+My target is to write an article like this every other day.
+But for one reason or another I missed out half of February and most of March.
+I’m now diligently going through and writing an article to correspondence to all missing entries in my calendar.
+It’s not quite as satisfying as getting things done to clockwork on a schedule.
+But it’s not far off.

 #### **Increasing the amount of work I get done**

 I’ve had a bit of an uptick in work coming in to my business.
 This is good news of course.
 But there is the matter of getting the work done.
 I don’t think there’s much doubt that I’m going to need to invest in more staff and/or improved technology to cope with this.
 And what I say and/or all it will almost certainly be and.